gucascau/iMMBIR/README.md

 # Local Temple Inversion Analyses
 When we investigated templated insertions in yeast at DSBs using amplicon sequencing across repaired locus, we document very short (most ~2-34 bp), local templated inverted insertions at DSBs.
 These local inversions are generated through a foldback mechanism that utilizes microhomologies adjacent to the DSB.
-Here we we developed iMMBIR to detect these local short foldback inversions.
+Here we developed iMMBIR to detect these local short foldback inversions.

 <p align="center">
  <img src='src/MataInsertion.png' width='600'>